ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-transferred-products.md

 ## Issue And Receipt Cost Balance

 In the examples above, it is possible to receive only less quantity than the issued - the rest will come later.
 The receipt value in a document cannot be more than the issued’s.
 It is not possible to receive more than the amount issued from the first store when transferring stocks.
-Although these cases are just theoretical, they may lead to incorrect cost (especially after <b>Cost Correction</b>, as discrepancies may appear).
+Although these cases are just theoretical, they may lead to incorrect cost (especially after [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md), as discrepancies may appear).

 <b><i>Example 2:</b></i>